michaelbarczay/michaelbarczay.github.io/index.md

 title: "Home"
 ---

-My name is Michael Barczay and I am a fifth year PhD candidate in Economics at the [European University Institute](https://www.eui.eu/en/academic-units/department-of-economics) in Florence, Italy.
-I am also a Research Associate and Teaching Assistant at the [Study Center Gerzensee](https://szgerzensee.ch) in Switzerland.
+My name is Michael Barczay I am an Economist (EP) at the International Monetary Fund (IMF).
+Previously, I was a PhD student at the [European University Institute](https://www.eui.eu/en/academic-units/department-of-economics) in Florence, Italy, and a Postdoctoral Research Associate at the [Study Center Gerzensee](https://szgerzensee.ch) in Switzerland.

-In September 2025, I will join the International Monetary Fund (IMF) as an Economist.

-I am working under the supervision of [Alexander Monge-Naranjo](https://www.eui.eu/people?id=alexander-monge-naranjo) and [Russell Cooper](https://www.eui.eu/people?id=russell-cooper).

 My research focuses on topics related to **(Quantitative) Macroeconomics** and **Public Finance**.

 For more information, have a look at my [research](https://michaelbarczay.com/research) or my [CV](/assets/CV_Barczay.pdf).

+*Disclaimer:* The views expressed here are my own and not necessarily those of the IMF, its Executive Board, or IMF management.